Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/4. The Fourth Gathering/Dead as a Doorknob.md

 "No, don't worry, I'm a vegan."
 The word is unfamiliar, but sensible, and I finally relent and take a bite.

 It's an explosion in my mouth, almost as if my stomach was reaching up through my throat and strangeling the utensils in the strangers grasp.
-Despite the pathetic appearance of me as a dirty slump on the ground in the middle of a pathway less than a few hours' walk from the nearest town, he's still sp
+Despite the pathetic appearance of me as a dirty slump on the ground in the middle of a pathway less than a few hours' walk from the nearest town, he's still spooning a warm dish of spices and creams into my mouth.
+We sit like that for a few minutes, neither of us saying a word.
+Finally, he speaks up.

+"So what's a lone human doing on <name?>.
+It takes me far too long to realize he's talking about this planet/